cityofaustin/atd-data-tech/.github/ISSUE_TEMPLATE/-all-purpose--project-index.md

 The first image will be used as the project's thumbnail image on the website.

 ---
-This Github issue represents a project of Austin Transportation's [Data & Technology Services](https://austinmobility.io/) team.
+This Github issue represents a project of Transportation Public Work's [Data & Technology Services](https://austinmobility.io/) team.
 Project status is documented regularly in the comments below.

 <!-- Don't forget to:
 - Add a new "Project:" label here: https://github.com/cityofaustin/atd-data-tech/labels.
 Use the hex code #3D3D3D.
+- Add "Workgroup:" and "Type:" labels
 - Add a project evaluation here: https://atd.knack.com/dts#project-evaluation/ -->